 I lack everything about swimming.
-I want to learn some basic swimming tips and exactly what to do to keep afloat.
+I want to learn some basic swimming tips and what to do to keep afloat.
 What do I do with the arms and the legs?
-I tried on my own but the basic techniques are lacking.
-I just do not know what to do when I enter the water.
-Everyone, including the kids will notice immediately that I am not a swimmer.
+I tried on my own, but the basic techniques are lacking.
+I do not know what to do when I enter the water.
+Everyone, including the kids, will notice immediately that I am not a swimmer.
 Please help me.

-First of all it does not matter who will notice that you are not a swimmer.
-There are many adults who cannot swim and wish they could, but most of those stay away from the pool because they are embarrassed.
+First, it does not matter who will notice that you are not a swimmer.
+Many adults cannot swim and wish they could, but most stay away from the pool because they are embarrassed.

 You have had the courage to enter the swimming pool and have a go, which is a major step for most adult beginners.

 The fact that you have tried on your own tells me that you have no fear of water, so learning to swim should be an easy process.

 Breaststroke is the easiest swimming stroke to learn as an adult because it is the least tiring and most comfortable to try out.
 The arms pull in a circular motion, and the legs kick in a powerful whip-like circle to provide the propulsion to move through the water.